Breathin: Background

 Ariana Grande released her third studio album Dangerous Woman in 2016 to critical acclaim.
 It debuted at number two on the US Billboard 200 and was the 28th best-selling album of the year, with 900,000 copies sold worldwide.
 To support the album, Grande embarked on the Dangerous Woman Tour, which ran in 2017 and had four dates scheduled in the United Kingdom.
 During a concert in the Manchester Arena on May 22, a homemade bomb was detonated in a suicide terrorist attack, killing 22 concert-goers.
 After the bombing, Grande went through two highly publicized break-ups: one with rapper Mac Miller who died of an accidental overdose months later, and another with comedian Pete Davidson.

 The Manchester Arena attack left Grande in a state of emotional turmoil, causing her to suffer from frequent symptoms of post-traumatic stress disorder.
 Her anxiety began manifesting through physical symptoms; Grande recalled being dizzy and unable to breathe properly once she returned home from tour.
 Due to her trauma, she took a hiatus from music, or what NME called a "moment of professional and personal stasis".
 Breaking up with Miller exacerbated her mental health problems.
 After his death, she frequently spoke in interviews about memories of their relationship.

 Sweetener, released in 2018, marked Grande's first album since the Manchester Arena attack.
 Work on the album had begun back in 2016, but Grande temporarily halted recording because she wanted to cope with the bombing's aftermath first: "it would be nice to really hold my loved ones close for a little while, stay home for a little bit."
-She revealed the tracklist for Sweetener on July 2018; the album contains "Breathin" as its seventh track.
+She revealed the tracklist for Sweetener in July 2018; the album contains "Breathin" as its seventh track.
 She teased the song's title during the music video for "No Tears Left to Cry", Sweetener's lead single released a month prior.
 During her appearance on The Tonight Show Starring Jimmy Fallon, Grande described "Breathin" as follows: